-With the weather getting chillier, the prospect of spending time eating well with loved ones is even more enticing.
+With the weather getting warmer, the prospect of spending time out and eating well with loved ones is even more enticing.
 A stone’s throw from the shops of Regent Street (with the world’s oldest toy store, Hamleys, a winner for little ones) and other London attractions such as Piccadilly Circus, Carnaby Street, Green Park (and nearby Buckingham Palace), Covent Garden and more just a short walk away, we’ve found the perfect family-friendly places to book a table in central London.

 Known for its unique dough and well-structured crusts, there’s something for everyone to enjoy at Pizzeria Mozza.
 Simple and delicious, you can’t go wrong with a classic margarita.